nitaybenshahar/TeamOne/README.md

 General rules of thumb:
 Get involved!
 There's nothing to be afraid of - no mistake can't be un-done, but your planning could well save someone else hours.

-Note: I gotta figure out how to do formatting in this nicely.